FREQUENTLY ASKED QUESTIONS

 Are treatments invasive?
 Do patients receive injectable, oral or topical medication?

 The type of treatment given to each patient is dependent on what study the patient is participating in, and may include injectable, oral or topical medication.
-If you have any further queries regarding the specific types of medication issued to patients, please email or phone our friendly staff on 07 3039 1346.
+If you have any further queries regarding the specific types of medication issued to patients, please email or phone our friendly staff at email@example.com or 07 3039 1300.

 Is there parking available at the clinic?
 Is the parking paid or cost-free?

 Parking is conveniently located on Level 1 of the "PA Parking" building accessible via Wolseley Street.
 Veracity/Gabba Dermatology has 10 allocated parks for patient use, if there is not one available proceed to vacant parking spot.
-All parking for patients involved in a trial is cost-free.
+All parking for patients involved in a trial is free, however, your first visit when you are not on a trial yet, parking will be at your own expense at discounted rates.
 Public transport is also an easy option in travelling to your appointment, with bus and train stations within close walking distance to the clinic.